MSPH in Industrial Hygiene Overview

-The MSPH in Industrial Hygiene examines workplace health and safety through a scientific lens, teaching you to leverage toxicology, data analysis, and epidemiology to create strategies that exceed basic safety regulations and protect workers’ health.
+Unlike a typical master’s in occupational health and safety, our MSPH blends both public health and the scientific method to help transform you into an industrial hygiene scientist.
+You’ll learn to examine workplace health and safety through a scientific lens, leveraging toxicology, data analysis, and epidemiology to create strategies that exceed basic safety regulations and protect workers’ health.
 By graduation, you will be equipped to improve the health and wellness of work environments anywhere, with research-backed and scientifically sound strategies that don’t react to hazards but prevent them entirely.

 Online MSPH in Industrial Hygiene at a Glance